LoginRadius/docs/content/Get started Node js/index.md

 Check out our [Auth Page (IDX)](https://www.loginradius.com/docs/developer/concepts/idx-overview/) for more information about available actions and key benefits.

-# Retrieve User Data using Access Token
+## Retrieve User Data using Access Token

-Once the authentication is done using Auth Page, the return_url will access the node js backend api with query parameter (access token), then can use the same token to fetch the user profile.
+Once the authentication is done using Auth Page, the return_url will access the Node.js backend API with query parameter (access token).
+You can use this token to fetch the user profile:

 ```
 router.get('/userProfile', function(req, res) {